We’re always happy to answer any questions you might have. If you can’t find your question answered below, please contact us.

 All interior spaces at RMHC, including guest bedrooms and bathrooms are smoke-free.
 Designated smoking areas outside of RMHC clearly marked.

-Rooms at the Ronald McDonald House have a private bathroom, one or more beds, closet space, nightstand, dresser, a desk, telephone and pull-out couch.
+Rooms at the Ronald McDonald House have a private bathroom, one or more beds, closet space, nightstand, dresser, a desk, telephone, microwave, mini-fridge, smart TV and pull-out couch.
 New guest families should check-in before 9:00 p.m. if possible.
 Please call to make other arrangements.

 Families are invited to contribute $20 per night to stay at the House.
-It costs RMHC $80 per night to house a family, and even the minimal voluntary contribution helps with expenses.
+It costs RMHC over $100 per night to house a family, and even the minimal voluntary contribution helps with expenses.
 No family is ever turned away because of an inability to pay.

 By donating and volunteering!
 We could not operate the House without donations from individuals and groups.
 Our volunteers are the heart and soul of our House – and the reason we can accomplish so much with limited resources.
 We have a detailed list of in-kind supplies, equipment and services that are most needed.
-Also check with the Volunteer Manager about the next major event we are hosting and ask how you can help!
+Also check with the Volunteer and Outreach Director at email@example.com about the next major event we are hosting and ask how you can help!

 By generous supporters like you!
-Over 90 percent of our operating funds come from individuals, organizations, foundations and businesses in the Intermountain Area.
-It costs nearly $3 million annually to operate RMHC.
+Over 90 percent of our operating funds come from individuals, organizations, foundations, and businesses in the Intermountain Area.
+It costs approximately $3.5 million annually to operate RMHC.
 The majority of that amount is raised through individual and corporate donations.
 These include the Share-A-Night program, RMHC-sponsored and community fundraising events, grants, will bequests, property and goods donations.